 If blogging stops being about what I enjoy, then what’s the point?

-It didn’t help that I couldn’t find buckwheat flour at my local shops in Clapham, so I decided to use Kamut flour instead.
-Kamut (also known as khorasan) is a variety of wheat.
-You can use it in the same way as normal flour and can be used to make bread, biscuits and cakes, though it contains more nutritional qualities.
-It is very high in protein, fibre, vitamins and minerals.
-I love it for its deep nutty flavour.
+I couldn’t find buckwheat flour anywhere near where I live, so I decided to use Kamut flour instead.
+I love using kamut as it adds a subtle nutty flavour to breads and bakes!
+Kamut (also known as khorasan) is a variety of wheat and you can substitute it to normal flour in any bread recipe, biscuits or cakes.
+Kamut flour contains more nutritional qualities than wheat: it is very high in protein, fibre, vitamins and minerals.

 A few years ago I was obsessed with baking bread using kamut flour and this flawless milk bread loaf recipe.
 I used to make it every single week.
 I also used kamut to make a batch of delicious gingerbread cookies to send to my parents in Italy for Christmas a few years ago.